bstachmann/git-workshop/markdown-git-uebungen/loesung-commits-erstellen-en.md

 nav_order: 6
 ---
-## Solution zu Step 0 - START
+## Solution to Step 0 - START

-## Solution zu Step 1 - Commit - mit Staging
+## Solution to Step 1 - Commit - with Staging

-Bearbeite die Datei `hallo-welt`, füge sie mit `git add` zum Index hinzu (Staging) und erstelle ein Commit mit diesen Änderungen.
+Edit the file `hallo-welt`,
+add it to the index with `git add` (staging) and create a commit with these changes.

 <pre><code>repo $ <b># Edit file hallo-welt</b><br><br><br></code></pre>